 1. Analog Tape:

-These are the oldest recording solution, where tape recorders use reels to record multiple telephone lines on different tracks.
+These are the oldest recording audio solution, where tape recorders use reels to record multiple telephone lines on different tracks.
 Simpler systems that involve audio cassettes and microcassette tape recorders also exist.
 (We still can see how they looked in old movies.)

 2. Digital tape: